scryptoginger/public_ml_model_use/README.md

 #### 6. Archive Artifact
 - Archives the `.kit` file as a build artifact for downstream use.

+#### 7. Copies Results
+- Copies the Jenkins job results into `/job_results`, a folder in the project root directory for easier access.

 ## ModelScan and KitOps Notes
 - [ModelScan](https://pypi.org/project/modelscan/) is a security scanning tool for ML models.